tegacodes/lectures/art-is-research/art-as-research.md

 ---

-This lecture is concerned with how research takes place in and through artistic practices.
-We will focus mostly on media art practices that site at that blurry intersection of art and design and technology.
+This lecture is concerned with art research methods, or how research takes place in and through artistic practices.
+We will focus mostly on media art practices that live at that blurry intersection of art, design and technology.
 This is a two pronged endevour, I'm interested in how art pratices can be understood as research *and* where the research happens in art practice.

 We will look at:
 - giving language to art as research
 - research methods used by artists
 - artistic strategies